ShaunCurtis/Blazr.OneWayStreet/readme.md

 ### GetForecastList

-`GetForecastList` demonstrates how to get a paged list from the data provider.
+`GetForecastList` demonstrates getting a paged list from the data provider.

 ```csharp